prab152/simple-data-pipe-connector-reddit-all-messages/README.md

   cf create-service tone_analyzer experimental "tone analyzer"
 ````

-If you want to re-use an existing instance that is not named `tone analyzer`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WATSON_TONE_ANALYZER__ and set its value to the name of the existing Tone Analyzer service.
+> Pro Tip: If you want to re-use an existing instance that is not named `tone analyzer`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WATSON_TONE_ANALYZER__ and set its value to the name of the existing Tone Analyzer service.